 The good thing is there are social media platforms and digital tools for you, whoever you are.
 By the end of the day, the ladies were gushing about all the tools for storytelling, branding, networking and business.
 It never gets old, and to be honest it’s probably one of the most fulfilling things for me when it comes to these training: seeing the light bulbs go off.

 True, a lot of information is churned out daily and it can be overwhelming, but it doesn’t have to be a nerve-wrecking experience figuring out what works best for you.
-That’s what Circumspecte and One Baobab are here for.
-Keep an eye out for our next training (yes, it will be open to guys) – better still, send me a message and I’ll personally notify you about it.
-We look forward to having you soon, in the meantime, here are some photos from the workshop.
+That’s what Circumspecte is here for.
+Keep an eye out for our next training (yes, it will be open to guys) – better still, send us a training request and let’s get you thriving with digital.
+We look forward to having you soon.